Over 250 Music Books

-- Convey information and example that may be of use to you, repeatedly, and in as many different ways as possible.
+Convey information and example that may be of use to you, repeatedly, and in as many different ways as possible.
 As no two learning styles are the same, I am a big believer in reinventing observation, critique and instruction until the right phrase, image or exercise clicks.
 (Example: I wasn’t until my sophomore year of high school when my voice teacher suggested the image of an I-beam in my mouth, that I initially grasped the concept of lifting my soft pallet.)
-The more information you have, the better grasp you have of your task conceptually, the more confident your production becomes and ultimately the stronger performance is produced by the choices you make.
+The more information you have, the better grasp you have of your task conceptually, the more confident your production becomes and ultimately a stronger performance is produced by the choices you make.

-- Provide insight and background for interpretive work, including clues buried by the composer and lyricist.
+Provide insight and background for interpretive work, including clues buried by the composer and lyricist.
 (Example: In “Part of Your World” from The Little Mermaid, Ariel waffles between iii, IV and V chords for a full 31 measures before finally finding the Tonic (I) or "Home" chord, on the lyric “I want to be...”
 Why does it take her so long to find comfort in the song?
 It may seem obvious in retrospect or in full knowledge of the entire story, but it remains a specific moment where the composer has given you the performer tremendous assistance in how you can successfully interpret the song, and is thus worth acknowledging.)

 Give only genuine, constructive instruction and guidance.
 I will not sugar coat my feedback or coddle your ego.

 Make you swim your laps.

-- Explain the merits and objectives of the work I assign you.
+Explain the merits and objectives of the work I assign you.
 Vocalizing can be a bitch, but with knowledge comes a more conscious effort of focus and improvement.

-- Encourage you to improve that which you are in control of, and to release that which you are not.
+Encourage you to improve that which you are in control of, and to release that which you are not.

-- Further, I cannot stress my personal vocal mantra enough: Enjoy the Work.
+Further, I cannot stress my personal vocal mantra enough: Enjoy the Work.
 Shake off any residual or lingering difficulty.
 Too much frustration with a particular exercise, phrase or lyric and the work itself becomes the obstacle, counter-productive.
 When the work becomes the obstacle your ability for improvement withers.
 This is not however to be confused with a healthy challenge – or contrary, a general blaze vocal day.